DiamondLightSource/cothread/docs/user/cothread.rst

         cothreads.

-The :mod:`cothread.coselect` module adds the following suspension points:
+The ``cothread.coselect`` module adds the following suspension points:

 :func:`select`, :class:`poll`, :func:`poll_list`
     These are all always suspension points.